Drug Rehab for Mexico

 Every person who is addicted suffers from guilt, cravings, and depression that bar the way to lasting sobriety.
 The Narconon program is specifically designed to lift each of these burdens from those in recovery.

 At Narconon, the staff know that it is possible to fully leave addiction behind.
 It is also possible to repair the wreckage that is so common to addiction.
 In the life skills section of this rehab program, each person learns how to address the broken relationships and dishonesty of the past, replacing that damage with a new trust.
 As a new sober life is built, there is no longer any reason for the depression suffered by many addicts.

 Helping Mexicans With their Addiction Problems

 Some of the people who become addicted are those who work as drug trafficking “mules” or couriers.
 Many are underage recruits who carry drugs, particularly methamphetamine or cocaine, on or in their bodies.
 They may be partially paid in drugs, meaning they will quickly become addicted.
 To leave this “narco” lifestyle behind, they will need rehabilitation.

-But many people may live hundreds of miles from a Narconon center.
-To help even these addicts, more than a hundred Christian Twelve Step programs have adopted some of the techniques of the Narconon program to aid their clients in recovery.
-When their clients arrive, the rehab uses nutritional supplements and gentle exercises to calm their minds and bodies to make drug withdrawal more tolerable.
-Once they are stably through withdrawal, each person then practices the simple communication exercises that start to draw them out of the fog of drug abuse and into a new life.
+When individuals arrive at a Narconon center in Mexico, they will receive nutritional supplements and gentle exercises to calm their minds and bodies to make drug withdrawal more tolerable.
+As they proceed through the withdrawal stage, they will also practice simple communication exercises that start to draw them out of the fog of drug abuse and into a new life.